 For Reviews and Discussions

-‘What this paper adds’..
-Please include a box offering the main points your paper adds to the literature, for readers who would like an overview without reading the whole paper.
-We recommend that this is divided into two short sections, each with 1–3 short sentences.
+As part of the submission process you will be requested to provide information regarding what your paper adds to existing knowledge offering the main points your paper adds to the literature, for readers who would like an overview without reading the whole paper.
+We recommend that this is divided into three short sections, each with 1–3 short sentences.

 Artwork submitted for publication will not be returned and will be destroyed after publication, unless otherwise requested.